Grotella dis

-Grotella dis is a moth in the genus Grotella, of the family Noctuidae.
-The species was first described by Augustus Radcliffe Grote in 1883.
-This moth species is found in North America, from the Argus mts. in Kansas to North Mexico.
+Grotella dis is a species of moth in the family Noctuidae.
+It was first described by Augustus Radcliffe Grote in 1883.
+This moth species is found in North America, from the Argus Mountains in Kansas to northern Mexico.

 Description

 Head and thorax white; antennae ochreous; pectus, legs, and abdomen tinged with brown.
 Forewing pure white, the costal edge black towards base.
 Hindwing white suffused with fuscous: the cilia pure white.
 Underside of forewing suffused with fuscous; hindwing white, with curved postmedial line, the costal and terminal areas suffused with fuscous.